higgi13425/rmrwr-book/_book/io05-importing.md

 ```

 Note that since these are tibbles, they will only print the columns that will fit into your Console pane.
-You can see all variables and the whole width (though it will wrap around to new lines) by either (1) converting these to a data frame first, to avoid tibble behavior, or (2) by using print, which has a width argument that allows you to control the number of columns.
+You can see all variables and the whole width (though it will wrap around to new lines) by either (1) converting these to a data frame first, to avoid tibble behavior, or (2) by using print, which has a width argument that allows you to control the number of columns (it also has an *n* argument that lets you print all rows).
 Run the code chunk below to see how this is different.